 Friendship can have its negative aspects as well.
-Supposed friends can lead us into sin, as when Jonadab persuades Amnon to rape his half-sister, Tamar (2 Samuel 13:1–6).
-A friend can lead us astray in regard to our faith, as they sometimes did in Israel, leading others to worship false gods (Deuteronomy 13:6–11).
-In those days, such an act was punishable by death.
-Even if our friends do not lead us astray, they can provide false comfort and bad advice, as Job’s friends did, making his suffering worse and displeasing the Lord (Job 2:11–13, 6:14–27, 42:7–9).
-Friends can also prove false, pretending affection for their own motives and deserting us when our friendship no longer benefits them (Psalm 55:12–14; Proverbs 19:4, 6–7).
-Friendship can be broken down through gossip (Proverbs 16:28) or grudges (Proverbs 17:9).
-Friends should be chosen carefully because, as Paul told the Corinthians, “Bad company corrupts good character” (1 Corinthians 15:33).
+Supposed friends can lead us into sin, as when Jonadab counseled Amnon to rape his half-sister, Tamar (2 Samuel 13:1–6).
+A friend can lead us astray spiritually, as Israel was warned about (Deuteronomy 13:6–11).
+Even well-intentioned friends can provide false comfort and give bad advice, as Job’s friends did, making his suffering worse and displeasing the Lord (Job 2:11–13; 6:14–27; 42:7–9).
+People we thought were friends can prove false, deserting us when our friendship no longer benefits them (Psalm 55:12–14; Proverbs 19:4, 6–7).
+For all these reasons and more, friends should be chosen carefully.
+As Paul taught, “Bad company corrupts good character” (1 Corinthians 15:33).

-Proverbs 1:10–19 and 4:14–19 contain warnings about friends and how we should choose them.
-We are not to associate with those who entice us to do wrong, no matter how appealing their “friendship” seems to be.
-Those whose “feet rush to sin” should be avoided.
+The Bible gives warnings about the wrong types of friends.
+We are not to be friends with a hot-tempered person, for example (Proverbs 22:24–25).
+And Proverbs 1:10–19 and 4:14–19 warn against those who entice us to do wrong.
+We should not associate with evildoers, no matter how great the promised reward or how appealing their “friendship” seems to be.
+Those whose “feet rush to sin” should be avoided at all costs.
 The path they choose is no place for a Christian whose choice should be to follow the “path of the righteous.”
-Only that path leads to friendship with God, which is the ultimate goal of a Christian.
+Only that path leads to friendship with God.